Management console overview

 image

-1. In the workspace list, click Details in the Actions column of the target workspace to open its details page.
+1. Go to the workspace list.
+In the Actions column of the target workspace, click Details to go to the workspace details page.

-2. Add your project team members (RAM users) and assign them appropriate workspace-level roles, such as Workspace Administrator, Developer, or O&M. This enables collaborative development and access control.
+2. Add project team members (RAM users) and grant them appropriate workspace-level roles, such as Workspace Administrator, Developer, and O&M. This enables collaborative development and permission control.

 For more information, see Add members to a workspace.